jncraton/languagemodels/paper.md

 In order make this as simple as possible, the package includes the following features under the hood:

-- Local LLM inference via `transformers`
+- Local LLM inference via `transformers` or remote API inference
-- Transparent model caching to allow fast repeated inference with explicit model initialization
+- Transparent model caching to allow fast repeated inference without explicit model initialization
-- Opinionated model selections to allow the software to run easily and effectively on as many devices as possible
+- Preselected models to allow the software to run easily and effectively on as many devices as possible
-- Local document embedding and vector search
+- Simple document embedding and vector search

 # Implementation